 By implementing Artificial Intelligence solutions, financial institutions can now benefit from suspicious activity detection, which saves hundreds of millions of dollars for banks, especially in high-risk geographic areas.

-The biggest winner here is probably the insurance field, where Artificial Intelligence comes with precise credit scoring and instant property damage evaluation.
+The biggest winner here is probably the insurance app development field, where Artificial Intelligence comes with precise credit scoring and instant property damage evaluation.

 …Yeah, we’re going to have to mention those recommendation systems yet again!